AGRINFO AGRINFO logo

 Control authorities (CAs) and control bodies (CBs) must be listed under Implementing Regulation (EU) 2021/1378 as being officially approved (recognised) under the new compliance regime.
 Regulation (EU) 2021/1698 gives additional rules on the auditing of consignments for export to the EU, and on the certification of operators and groups of operators, with requirements for a physical on-the-spot inspection.

 The recognition of CAs and CBs under the old equivalence regime expires on 31 December 2024, at the end of the transition period.
 From 1 January 2025, in order to audit and certify operators and operator groups in non-EU countries and issue certificates of inspection for import consignments, CBs must be officially recognised under the new compliance regime.
-There is no postponement of this requirement.
-The first list of recognised control bodies has been published and the list will be updated monthly until all applications have been processed.
+There are no changes to this requirement.
+A number of CBs have been recognised and the list of approved CBs is continually being updated.
+See Organic products: Recognition of control bodies

 The derogation applies to operators and groups of operators whose certification is pending.
-This means that to export to the EU after 1 January 2025, they must have applied for the compliance scheme and/or have committed to compliance with the new regulation with their CB.
+This means that to export to the EU after 1 January 2025, they must have applied for the compliance scheme and/or have committed to compliance with a recognised CB.

 Why?

-There have been significant delays in the submission of applications by CAs and CBs for recognition under the new Regulation.
-This has left insufficient time for them to complete all the on-site inspections needed to certify operators in non-EU countries, and to allow operators time to align their practices under the new compliance regime before the end of the transition period (until 31 December 2024).
+There have been significant delays in the submission of applications by CAs and CBs for recognition under Regulation 2018/848.
+This has left insufficient time for them to complete all the on-site inspections needed to certify operators in non-EU countries, and to allow operators time to align their practices under the new compliance regime (before 31 December 2024).

 A derogation is proposed to try and avoid any unnecessary disruption to the trade of organic products from non-EU countries as a result of this delay.